oceanprotocol/provider/API.md

 Parameters
 ```
     documentId: String object containing document id (e.g. a DID)
-    serviceId: Integer representing a service in the list of services in the DDO document
+    serviceId: String, ID of the service the datatoken is attached to
-    fileIndex: Optional, integer, the index of the file from the files list in the dataset.
-If set, provider will validate the file access.
+    consumerAddress: String object containing consumerAddress's ethereum address
-    consumerAddress: String object containing publisher's ethereum address
+    environment: String representing a compute environment offered by the provider
-    environment:  Compute environment if asset service type is compute
+    validUntil: Integer, date of validity of the service (optional)
-    validUntil: Optional, integer, date of validity of the service
+    fileIndex: Integer, the index of the file from the files list in the dataset.
+If set, provider will validate the file access. (optional)
 ```

 Returns: